DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <ul>
   <li>The first time you access a Deal, the default framework (normally MEDDICC) is used.
 (The default framework can be changed in Settings).
 The Deal appear with zero score and all categories empty.</li>
   <li>When clicking on "Update Score" (or the pencil), a modal window is launched.
-Meddicc Score retrieves the relevant information of the last 100 Deal Engagements (Emails, Meetings, Calls, Tasks, Notes…) recorded in HubSpot, or the last XX days defined in Settings.
-General data from the deal such as description, close date, contacts etc is also considered, plus Associated Deals, Contacts and Companies.
+Meddicc Score retrieves the relevant information from up to 100 recent Deal Engagements recorded in HubSpot, using the activity types and optional day limit selected in Settings.
+All five types (Emails, Meetings, Calls, Tasks and Notes) are enabled by default. <a href="#activity-types-ai">Learn how to choose activity types.</a> General data from the deal such as description, close date, contacts etc is also considered, plus Associated Deals, Contacts and Companies.
 Previous custom fields related to MEDDICC implementations that may have been filled in the past are also considered.
 AI analyzes this data to auto-fill responses for the Framework Questions.
 Note: Comments to engagements or attachments to the engagements are not gathered since they are not available in the HubSpot API.</li>
 </ul>
   <p class="text-center"><img src="/assets/images/guide61n.png" alt="Auto scoring" class="my-3 border border-3 border-primary rounded rounded-3"></p>